acantril/learn-cantrill-io-labs/aws-client-vpn/02_LABINSTRUCTIONS/STAGE2.md

 - Type `ACM` or `Certificate Manager` into the search box at the top of the screen then right click and open in a new tab.
 - Verify that your certificate exists in the `us-east-1` region.

+## AWS CLI Profile

+If you've been following the course you might already have a profile called `iamadmin-general` if not, go to your terminal and run: `aws configure --profile iamadmin-general`.
+Entering the details for the IAM user of your aws account.
+Make sure to use the same region as the one you're using for the demo (`us-east-1`).

 `END OF STAGE2`